DTomArt/slot-machine/README.md

 # Slot Machine Simulation

 ## General idea
-This is a console application for simulating behaviour of a slot machine written fully in Typescript.
+This is a console application for simulating behaviour of a 72x72x72 reel slot machine written fully in Typescript.
 Program prompts user for number of spins.
 If you insert '-1' then the simulation for all possible combinations will start.
 Regardless of simulation mode, the results of simulation will be visible in newly created file 'src/reels.txt' and in console you will get summary of your simulation.